yyaadet/llmsurf/docs/README.md

 If the app downloads models failed or the models are not in the App resources folder, we can download them and install them manually.

-You can try download SentenceBERT model manually from [https://github.com/yyaadet/llmsurf/releases/download/v1.0.0/SentenceBERT.mlmodelc.zip] .
+You can try download SentenceBERT model manually from [https://github.com/yyaadet/llmsurf/releases/download/v1.0.0/SentenceBERT.mlmodelc.zip].

 1. Unzip it.
 You can see a file named `SentenceBERT.mlmodelc`.
 2. Open the Terminal app.
+If your downloads are in the folder `~/Downloads`, you should run the command: `cd ~/Downloads`
 3. Run command in the terminal: `mkdir -p ~/Library/Application\ Support/LLMSurf/Models/SentenceBERT`
 4. Run command in the terminal: `cp -rf SentenceBERT.mlmodelc ~/Library/Application\ Support/LLMSurf/Models/SentenceBERT`